HalcyonOmega/cplusplus-sdk/Docs/Dev/CoreSDK_Design_Architecture/Architectural_Diagrams.md

 ## Streamlined SDK Class Structure

-This section outlines the revised, streamlined class and struct organization for the C++ SDK, emphasizing generic message handling and specific, typed payloads.
+This section outlines the revised, streamlined class and struct organization for the C++ SDK, emphasizing generic message handling, specific typed payloads, and a user-friendly method-based client API.
 This approach aims to improve developer experience and maintainability while strictly adhering to the MCP specification.

+### I. SDK Client API (Primary User Interaction)

+The primary way developers will interact with the SDK is through methods on client objects.
+These methods correspond directly to MCP operations, abstracting the underlying request/response lifecycle.

+*   **`SDK_Client`**: The main entry point for the SDK.
+    *   Provides access to feature-specific client stubs/objects (e.g., `resources()`, `prompts()`).
+    *   Handles session management, connection, and overall client state.
+*   **Feature-Specific Client Stubs (e.g., `ResourcesClientStub`, `PromptsClientStub`)**:
+    *   Group related MCP operations (e.g., `ResourcesClientStub` would have `list()`, `read()`, `subscribe()`).
+    *   Each method (e.g., `list(const MCP_ResourcesListParams& params)`) takes relevant parameters (often as a specific `Params` struct) and returns the corresponding `Result` struct (or a future/promise of it, e.g., `std::future<MCP_ResourcesListResult>`).
+    *   Internally, these methods use the generic message envelopes and payload definitions (described below) to communicate with the server.

-### I. Core Message Envelopes
+### II.
+Core Message Envelopes (Internal SDK Mechanism)

 These are the primary classes developers will interact with for sending and receiving messages.